anicholakos/complete_fxos_tutorial/source/episode06.rst

 ----------

 I encourage you to enhance the current application by giving the ability to delete individual notes.
-You could even opt for a more array-like representation of the data that you put in localStorage.
+You could even opt for a more array-like representation of the data that you put in ``localStorage``.
 Consider adding a search feature on the View Notes screen.
 There are lots of opportunities for improvement!

-If you would like to learn more about local storage, I strongly suggest for you for try out the following tutorial : Dive Into HTML5 : Storage.
+If you would like to learn more about local storage, I strongly suggest for you for try out the following tutorial: `Dive Into HTML5: Storage <http://diveintohtml5.info/storage.html>`__.

-Alternately, you can also look at a couple of my blog posts: Storage 101 and More on Local Storage.
+Alternatively, you can also look at a couple of my blog posts: `Storage 101 <http://rominirani.com/html5-recipes-storage-101/>`__ and `More on Local Storage <http://rominirani.com/html5-recipes-more-on-storage/>`__.

 Coming Up Next
 --------------

 The next episodes will either cover another HTML5 API for persistence called IndexedDB.
-This is more powerful compared to localStorage and gives you an SQL-like ability to work with your databases.
+This is more powerful compared to ``localStorage`` and gives you an SQL-like ability to work with your databases.